-What’s better than packaged ramen noodles?
+What's better than packaged ramen noodles?
 Fried ramen noodles!
 What is fried ramen?
 This dish is made by making ramen the traditional way, but then draining most of the broth out of it before frying the ramen in precooked vegetables and meat.
-This recipe covers how to make pan fried ramen noodles.
+This stir fry recipe is perfect for those busy days you just need a meal on the table!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.